Naming Your Business for Success

 These names are typically rooted in personal experience.
 They’re more than simply explanatory because they describe a real-life encounter rather than the function of the product or business.
 Experiential names can be abstract to prospects and customers because they must align with a user experience.
 Also, because these types of names are usually constructed from common, in-the-dictionary words, they can be more difficult to pass through the trademark process.

-Microsoft’s web browser, Explorer is a good example of an experiential name.
-We know what it means to explore—what it feels like—so the name works well for a browser, as well as for a Ford SUV.
+We know what it means to explore—what it feels like—so the name works well for a for a Ford SUV.

 Need an awesome business or product name that will cut through the clutter?
 We can help.